Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

-Theorem~\ref{t:admissible} highlights how APCP's asynchrony uncovers a more primitive, lower-level view of message-passing.
-In the next subsection we discuss deadlock-freedom, which follows from a correspondence between reduction and the removal of \scc{Cycle} rules from typing derivations.
-In the case of APCP, this requires care: binding output and selection actions to continuation processes leads to applications of \scc{Cycle} not immediately corresponding to reductions.
+\Cref{t:APCP:derivable} highlights how \APCP's asynchrony uncovers a more primitive, lower-level view of message passing.
+In the next subsection we discuss deadlock freedom, which follows from a correspondence between reduction and the transformation of typing derivations to eliminate applications of Rule~\ruleLabel{typ-res}.
+In the case of \APCP, this requires care: binding sends and selections to continuation processes leads to applications of Rule~\ruleLabel{typ-res} that do not immediately correspond to reductions.

-\begin{rem}[Comparison with DeYoung \etal] Our rules for output and selection are axiomatic, whereas DeYoung \etal's are in the form of the rules~$\tensor^\star$ and $\oplus^\star$, even though their outputs and selections are parallel atomic actions as well~\cite{conf/csl/DeYoungCPT12}.
+\begin{rem}[Comparison To DeYoung \etal] Our rules for sending and selection are axiomatic, whereas DeYoung \etal's are in the form of Rules~\ruleLabel{typ-send$\ast$} and~\ruleLabel{typ-sel$\ast$}, even though their sends and selections are parallel atomic prefixes as well~\cite{conf/csl/DeYoungCPT12}.
 While our type system is based on classical linear logic (with single-sided judgments), their type system is based on \emph{intuitionistic} linear logic.
-As a result, their typing judgments are two-sided, restriction involves a single name, and there are two rules (right and left) per connective.
-This way, for instance, their {right} rules of output and selection are as follows:
+As a result, their typing judgments are two sided, restriction involves a single name, and there are two rules (right and left) per connective.
+This way, for instance, their right rules for sending and selection are as follows (again omitting the recursive context $\Omega$ for a lack of recursion):

 \end{rem}